lubuzzo/chaincoin-php-api/README.md

 # chaincoin/php-api

-chaincoin/php-api is a simple wrapper for the chaincoin client's JSON-RPC API.
+chaincoin/php-api is a simple wrapper for the Chaincoin client's JSON-RPC API.

 Compatible with the latests Chaincoin releases (Tested until 0.16.1)

 ## Install

 `composer require chaincoin/php-api`